folio-org/mod-graphql/README.md

 You can get rid of it by run Node with the with `--no-deprecation` command-line option.
 The simplest way to do this is to set `NODE_OPTIONS=--no-deprecation`.

+## See also

+[`folio-graphiql`](https://github.com/folio-org/stripes-experiments/tree/master/folio-graphiql), a graphical client for exploring the data that can be returned by mod-graphql.
+Useful for testing and demos.